-Justica Flowers Lamiales (Order)
+Justica Flowers

-The order Lamiales includes some of the most economically important and widely used culinary plants on Earth, partcularly the Mint family(Lamiaceae), providing most of our culinary herbs, and the Olives (Oleaceae), providing both edible fruit and a range of the best cooking oils available.
+The order Lamiales includes some of the most economically important and widely used culinary plants on Earth, particularly the Mint family(Lamiaceae), providing most of our culinary herbs, and the Olives (Oleaceae), providing both edible fruit and a range of the best cooking oils available.
 Some others are also of interest for culinary and medicinal uses, and many are widely planted as decoratives.
 All are characterized by a trumpet shaped flower often with a prominent lower lip.
 Photo of Justicia adhatoda by ShineB distributed under Creative Commons Attribution-Share Alike 3.0 Unported.

 Magnolias